 Mental health problems affect many young people every year and no one should feel ashamed for experiencing them.
-Hire the Youth developed Stories on Depression to prove that by sharing these experiences, together we can end the stigma.
+The Stories on Depression series was created to prove that by sharing these experiences, together we can end the stigma.

 Stories on Depression are the personal experiences of young people who have recovered from, or are going through, depression, anxiety or a related disorder.